Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
-It implements **role-based access control** by using Azure AD **App Roles**; in the sample, a dashboard component allows signed-in users to see the tasks assigned to users is only accessible by users under a app role named **TaskAdmin** role.
+In doing so, it implements **role-based access control** by using Azure AD **App Roles**; in the sample, a dashboard component allows signed-in users to see the tasks assigned to users and is only accessible by users under an app role named **TaskAdmin**.

 ## Scenario

-- The **TodoListSPA** uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
+- The **TodoListSPA** uses [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
 - The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the **TodoListAPI**.
 - The access token is then used by the **TodoListAPI** to authorize the user.
 - **TodoListAPI** uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept only authorized calls.